Excellent Realistic (Contemporary) Fiction Books for Kids

 Cress Watercress by Gregory Maguire, illustrated by David Litchfield

-With delicious figurative language and deliberate word choice, this is a stunningly beautiful story about family, community, and grief.
+A beautiful story about family, community, and grief with lovable characters and lavish illustrations.
 After the death of her father, Cress and her family move from their cozy burrow into the Broken Arms oak tree ruled by a cranky Owl with a noisy neighbor squirrel family.
 There, Cress helps her mom collect moths to pay their rent, leaving her mom time to work and gather ingredients for her sickly brother’s tea.
 As Cress navigates her new environment, the natural world, and the stories around her, it helps her understand her inner world, especially how grief waxes and wanes like the moon’s cycles.
-Filled with immensely lovable characters, a gentle storyline of adventure and discovery, and lavish illustrations!

 Star in the Forest by Laura Resau